 Photo: The Hancock Family at the 2019 Fall Class.
 L-R Phillip, Davis, Jen and Ella.

-Earlier this fall, Jen Hancock was given the opportunity to choose four non-profit organizations to each receive a donation from her employer at Packard Capital.
+Earlier this fall, Jen Hancock was given the opportunity to choose four non-profit organizations each receiving a donation from her employer at Packard Capital.
 Jen said, “I feel blessed to work at a company where leadership makes charitable generosity a priority.”
+The funds were distributed from the Choate Bridges Foundation (CBF), a private 501(c)(3) organization.
 Jen made the opportunity a family affair.
 She asked her husband, Phillip, and their two young adult children, Ella and Davis, to choose a non-profit that reflected their individual passions.

 Jen’s choice was Special Pops Tennis.
 She knew about Special Pops Tennis from Davis’ involvement in the Centennial High School Young Men’s Service League (YMSL) Chapter.
 Members of YMSL are often found volunteering at Special Pops Tennis Training Academies and events.
 Jen and Phillip were also former members of the County Club of Roswell, a site where Special Pops Tennis fundraising and events are frequently held.
 As members of the Roswell-Alpharetta Chapter of National Charity League, Jen and Ella had also become familiar with Special Pops Tennis because of this organization’s involvement, too.